femfataal/FMP/prototype.md

+## Entry 25/10/2023 - realization ##

+So now I am looking into React, and the idea is to make a Figma prototype, and see if that can be turned into React with a tool.
+I suppose that from there I can ask for help in letting it make API calls to GPT.

+The planning for now is out of the window.
+I really need some support from Rilla and/or Minha...

+I'll also have to look more into learning to understand React and find a tool to go from Figma to React.

 ## Entry 24/10/2023 - maybe go back to drawing board ##

 Just spoke to Rachel, she mentioned that maybe the whole assistent thing is not going to work out...